definitelyprobably/alnitak/README.rst

 1. First, *Alnitak* will resolve the symbolic links in the "dane directory" so that instead of pointing to live certificates, they will point to the actual archive certificate.
 This produces no effect on the services using this dane certificate since whether it points to the live certificate or the archive certificate, they are functionally the same file.
 2. Let's Encrypt performs a scheduled update and any certificates that are renewed have their domain added to the environment parameter ``RENEWED_DOMAINS``.
-3. *Alnitak* will then look for this environment parameter, and for every renewed domain it leave the changes that were made in step 2 as they are and publish a new TLSA record.
+3. *Alnitak* will then look for this environment parameter, and for every renewed domain it will leave the changes that were made in step 2 as they are and publish a new TLSA record.
 Every domain that is not renewed has their dane certificate symbolic links changed back to pointing to live certificates (so the situation is the same as it was before step 1 for these domains).
 4. After a set period of time, *Alnitak* will check to see if the TLSA records published in step 3 are up.
 If so, *Alnitak* will delete any old TLSA records and move the dane certificate symbolic links back to pointing to live certificates (so, they will now be pointing to the renewed certificates).

-At any point in time, a dane certificate (``/etc/alnitak/dane/example.com/X.pem``) is always available that is both extant and has a TLSA record that is up.
+At all times, a dane certificate (``/etc/alnitak/dane/example.com/X.pem``) is always available that is both extant and has a TLSA record that is up.
 Furthermore, this dane certificate will be renewed automatically.
 This means that services simply need to use these dane certificates and *Alnitak* and Let's Encrypt will handle the details or renewals and publishing TLSA records in the background.

 Installation